FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 Definition:

   The Trial Loss Ratio is equal to one minus the Trial Forwarding Ratio.

+{::comment}

+    [MB78]: For all sections, please indent so that we separate the def/discussion vs. description

+    [VP]: Ok.

+    [MK]: Indented 2 spaces, will kramdown renderer take it?

+{:/comment}

 Discussion:

   100% minus the Trial Forwarding Ratio, when expressed as a percentage.

-This is almost identical to Frame Loss Rate of [RFC1242] (Section 3.6).
+  This is almost identical to Frame Loss Rate of [RFC1242](Section 3.6).
   The only minor differences are that Trial Loss Ratio does not need to be expressed as a percentage, and Trial Loss Ratio is explicitly based on aggregate frame counts.

 ### Trial Forwarding Rate